vortexman5/vortex/LLM_CODING_OPTIONS.md

 ## 2. Local LLM Server Setup for Your Hardware

-Based on your hardware specifications (AMD A9-9410 dual-core CPU, 8GB RAM, AMD Radeon R5 Graphics), here are optimized instructions for setting up a local LLM server for coding tasks.
+Based on your hardware specifications (AMD A9-9410 dual-core CPU, 8GB RAM, AMD Radeon R5 Graphics), here are optimized instructions for setting up a local Mistral 7B server for coding tasks.

 ### 2.1 Hardware Assessment